swinkhart/Capstone-Project/readMeSub.txt

 Currently hosting is setup using a mod_wsgi server hence the wsgi.py file, this works by running the app.py on the wsgi server, and then using a reverse proxy in the appache ssl.conf config file to redirect all requests to localhost:8000.
-We did this because flask does not like to play nicely with reverse proxy.
+We did this because flask does not like to play nicely with reverse proxy. both the apache server and the mod_wsgi server have been setup to allow post requests of 30000000 bytes or 30 mega bytes since we are transfering GIF's